textcreationpartnership/A02441/README.md

 ##Content Summary##

 #####Front#####

-The house of correction: or, Certayne satyricall epigrams.
-Written by I.H.
-Gent.
-Together with a few
+1. The Authour to his Booke.

 #####Body#####

-1. ¶ Lectori.

-1. Bibens his bountie.

-1. I• Ducum.

-1. ¶ Omne Simile non est Idem.

-1. Gr••e pondus.

-1. On a Shoemaker.

-1. On Fuscus his valour.

-1. Ad Rinaldum amic.

-1. In Lusiam.

-1. In Lincum.

-1. Destruit aedificat mutat quadrata rotundis.

-1. Canutus reformation.

-1. On a Maydens thoyse.

-1. In Pigmeum.

-1. Flemminius Sickenesse.

-1. In Oblitum.

-1. Lucus Iourney.

-1. Nimis Amor.

-1. In Priscus commendations of his Mistris.

-1. Vltra posse non est esse.

-1. In Rufum.

-1. In Cornutum.

-1. Richards mourning.

-1. Flaccu's payment.

-1. On Iustice her entertaynment.

-1. Iustice her reward.

-1. In Briscum.

-1. In Ledaem.

-1. Enigma.

-1. Ad bonos socios.

-1. In Pratum Iur: cons.

-1. On Captaine Drake his Voyage.

-1. Ad amicam.

-1. Answere.

-1. Will's error.

-1. Spinus his choyce.

-1. To Mr. Richard Moore, one of the Masters of the Chancery, on his name.

-1. To the Bookeseller.

-1. Vulcans Marriage.

-1. In Borachium.

-1. In Dominam Membrosam.

-1. Theeues falling out, true men come by their goods.

-1. On the sixe Cases.

-1. Ad Lectorem.

-1. On Luce's maintenance.

-1. Peters trouble.

-1. Parnels comfort.

-1. In Duellum.

-1. In Bachum & Venèrem.

-1. On Venter the Merchant.

-1. To the Gentlewomen Painters.

-1. Tempora mutantur & nos mutamur in illis.

-1. Ad Iur: cons.

-1. Tom's bargaine.

-1. To Mistris E. S.

-1. Epitaph.

-1. On my Venture in Sir Walter Rawleigh's Voiage.

-1. A Data fata sequtus.

-1. In Costum.

-1. On Smithfield.

-1. Epitaph on a Foote-man.

-1. Censures on the Voyage to Gwyana.

-1. On a Scriuener.

-1. Ad Templum pro bonis.

-1. De Templo in malos.

-1. Sextus Purchase.

-1. Mirabilie Visu.

-1. On the Lotteries.

-1. Currit mercator ad Indos.

-1. On the High Spring tide at the Shewes at the Palsgraue's Wedding.

-1. On Iustice Ballance.

-1. Old Siluium.

-1. De perochia beatae Mariae de Arcubus.

-1. Ex abundantia cordis es loquitur.

-1. Ad Lectorem Candidum.

-1. A Pirat is an excellent Bow-man.

-1. A Drunkard is a Master of Defence,

-1. A meere Gallant is one that playes at Noddy.

-1. A Curtezan is a Musi•ian.

-1. A Gull Traueller is the Ball at Tennis,

-1. A Swaggerer is one that playe• at Ruffe,

-1. A broking Scriuener is a Barbersurgion.

-1. A Gamester at Irish is a Merchant Aduenturer.

-1. An Amorist is a Painter.
+1. EPIGRAMS.

+    _ ¶ Lectori.

+    _ Bibens his bountie.

+    _ I• Ducum.

+    _ ¶ Omne Simile non est Idem.

+    _ Gr••e pondus.

+    _ On a Shoemaker.

+    _ On Fuscus his valour.

+    _ Ad Rinaldum amic.

+    _ In Lusiam.

+    _ In Lincum.

+    _ Destruit aedificat mutat quadrata rotundis.

+    _ Canutus reformation.

+    _ On a Maydens thoyse.

+    _ In Pigmeum.

+    _ Flemminius Sickenesse.

+    _ In Oblitum.

+    _ Lucus Iourney.

+    _ Nimis Amor.

+    _ In Priscus commendations of his Mistris.

+    _ Vltra posse non est esse.

+    _ In Rufum.

+    _ In Cornutum.

+    _ Richards mourning.

+    _ Flaccu's payment.

+    _ On Iustice her entertaynment.

+    _ Iustice her reward.

+    _ In Briscum.

+    _ In Ledaem.

+    _ Enigma.

+    _ Ad bonos socios.

+    _ In Pratum Iur: cons.

+    _ On Captaine Drake his Voyage.

+    _ Ad amicam.

+    _ Answere.

+    _ Will's error.

+    _ Spinus his choyce.

+    _ To Mr. Richard Moore, one of the Masters of the Chancery, on his name.

+    _ To the Bookeseller.

+    _ Vulcans Marriage.

+    _ In Borachium.

+    _ In Dominam Membrosam.

+    _ Theeues falling out, true men come by their goods.

+    _ On the sixe Cases.

+    _ Ad Lectorem.

+    _ On Luce's maintenance.

+    _ Peters trouble.

+    _ Parnels comfort.

+    _ In Duellum.

+    _ In Bachum & Venèrem.

+    _ On Venter the Merchant.

+    _ To the Gentlewomen Painters.

+    _ Tempora mutantur & nos mutamur in illis.

+    _ Ad Iur: cons.

+    _ Tom's bargaine.

+    _ To Mistris E. S.

+    _ Epitaph.

+    _ On my Venture in Sir Walter Rawleigh's Voiage.

+    _ A Data fata sequtus.

+    _ In Costum.

+    _ On Smithfield.

+    _ Epitaph on a Foote-man.

+    _ Censures on the Voyage to Gwyana.

+    _ On a Scriuener.

+    _ Ad Templum pro bonis.

+    _ De Templo in malos.

+    _ Sextus Purchase.

+    _ Mirabilie Visu.

+    _ On the Lotteries.

+    _ Currit mercator ad Indos.

+    _ On the High Spring tide at the Shewes at the Palsgraue's Wedding.

+    _ On Iustice Ballance.

+    _ Old Siluium.

+    _ De perochia beatae Mariae de Arcubus.

+    _ Ex abundantia cordis es loquitur.

+    _ Ad Lectorem Candidum.
+CERTAINE CHARACTERS, Called PAR PARI.
+OR, Like to like, quoth the Deuill to the Collier.— Ego nec st
+1. Certaine CHARACTERS, Called PAR PARI: or, Like to like, quoth the Diuell to the Collier.

+    _ A Pirat is an excellent Bow-man.

+    _ A Drunkard is a Master of Defence,

+    _ A meere Gallant is one that playes at Noddy.

+    _ A Curtezan is a Musi•ian.

+    _ A Gull Traueller is the Ball at Tennis,

+    _ A Swaggerer is one that playe• at Ruffe,

+    _ A broking Scriuener is a Barbersurgion.

+    _ A Gamester at Irish is a Merchant Aduenturer.

+    _ An Amorist is a Painter.

+1. Lectoribus.

 **Types of content**